9 key elements to design your urban industrial-style kitchen

 2- Exposed bricks

-Iron is one of the key elements in the design for your industrial kitchen.
+Iron is one of the key elements in the design for your industrial style kitchen.
 Use it for your urban industrial furniture, stools, chairs, lamps, shelves and decoration items to achieve a look full of style and personality.

 Use it to give warmth to your kitchen, especially with wood with rougher and unpolished edges.
 Take a look to the designs inspired by wood of the super-compact surfaces of Dekton, particularly the Wild Collection range.
 Discover the properties that colors like Valterra, Borea, Makai or Aldem possess, offering great performance, beauty and functionality; including for your countertop or backsplash.